JLu07/docs/docs/intro.md

 As a member of the ocean world, you can engage in strategic social to earn DeepGo core tokens, then mint and upgrade the reputation NFT to capture more value, participate in community governance and share the benefits of ecological development.
 ​

-The DeepGo ocean world is an on-chain meta-universe starting with ratings, strategy, and NFT features, followed by structured investments and Launchpad capabilities to further expand the ecosystem.
+The DeepGo ocean world is an on-chain meta-universe starting with ratings, strategy, and NFT features, followed by tranche fund and Launchpad capabilities to further expand the ecosystem.
 ## Early-Stage Product
 ### 1. Rating
 DeepGo uses quantitative algorithms to comprehensively evaluate market projects based on winning, revenue, efficiency, stability, drawdown, and sustainability, providing users with objective ratings for investment reference.